-palustrine emergent wetland that formed in a depressional area.
-W1 is isolated with no hydrologic connection to a water of the U.S. and no nexus to interstate or foreign commerce.
-It is located 1,500 feet from the nearest water.
+forested wetland that developed incidental to previous pre-SMCRA coal mining activities at the site.
+W2 formed at the base of a highwall.
+There is no hydrologic connection from W2 to a water of the U.S. and no nexus to interstate or foreign commerce.
 It is not known to be used by interstate or foreign travelers for recreation or other purposes.
-It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce .
+It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce.